herotechcourse/kotlin-lotto-precourse/README.md

 ## Int Range overflow

-I got negative value, even though I don't have minus calc I realized overflow and changed to Long Type
+I got negative value, even though I don't have minus calc

+I realized this is Integer overflow, and I changed to Long Type

 ## Lotto Model

 I read that I can't add any instance variables in Lotto Class So I should change my lotto class logic

 Firstly I thought Winning Lotto Ticket is same as simple Lotto Ticket, But I realized Wining Lotto is kind of abstract thing.
 It's not a ticket, it is just number of list and bonus number set.

-So I decided to make WinningLotto Class in model package (can I?)
+So I decided to make WinningLotto Class in model package

 ## Validator